matgrand/insane_sequencer_synth/README.md

 # insane_sequencer_synth
- Sequencer and synthesizer based on an ESP32 chip, that wants to be a very cheap "alternative" to the OP-1
+ Sequencer and synthesizer based on an ESP32 chip, that wants to be a very cheap, DIY, "alternative" to the OP-1

 This project is just a little bit more than an idea.
 When something will begin to work I'll update the repo.
 Planning to use Mozzi library as synth engine, if porting to esp32 is reliable.